juliesymons/juliesymons.github.io/index.md

 ---
 <h1>{{ page.title }}</h1>

-The [HPE Cognitive Computing Toolkit](https://github.com/hpe-cct) (CCT) is a GPU-accelerated platform for deep learning and other advanced analytics.
-The **cct-tutorial** contains a number of examples from each of the repositories that comprise the Cognitive Computing Toolkit.
-This guide along with the examples in this tutorial can be used to get an introduction to the CCT platform.
+The HPE Cognitive Computing Toolkit (CCT) is a GPU-accelerated platform for deep learning and other advanced analytics.
+The [cct-tutorial](https://github.com/hpe-cct/cct-tutorial] contains a number of examples from each of the repositories that comprise the [Cognitive Computing Toolkit]((https://github.com/hpe-cct).
+This guide along with the examples in the [cct-tutorial](https://github.com/hpe-cct/cct-tutorial> can be used to get an introduction to the CCT platform.

 ## Table of Contents